 Georges leaned forward and lowered his voice.
 “We need to bring in some rather large packages.
 Your part is to contact the sort of people who can be helpful to the endeavor.”

 Tightening his lips into a thin line, Florian asked, “Do you have any particular area in mind?”

-“We,” Georges said, grinning wickedly, “rather like the cliffs of Dover and further east along the coast.”
+“We”—Georges grinned wickedly—“rather like the cliffs of Dover and farther east along the coast.”

-“My dear cousin,” Georges said, his cold gaze bore through Florian.
+“My dear cousin.”
+Georges’s cold gaze bore through Florian.
 “I knew I could count on you.”